chromium/chromium/testing/libfuzzer/efficient_fuzzing.md

 # Efficient Fuzzing Guide

+This relates to fuzzers created using [libfuzzer] not [FuzzTests] - none of this advice is necessary for FuzzTests.

 Once you have a fuzz target running, you can analyze and tweak it to improve its efficiency.
 This document describes techniques to minimize fuzzing time and maximize your results.